jomkz/scorched3d/README.md

 ## About

-This repo was forked over to GitHub on Thursday, March 22nd, 2018.
+This repo was forked over to GitHub on Thursday, March 22nd, 2018 for experimentation and further enhancement.